-Note that this 2014 update to NOAA’s Ozone-Depleting Gas Index (ODGI) includes improvements to the calculation that were first introduced in 2012.
-These improvements were made to more accurately reflect the concentration of ozone-depleting halogen in the stratosphere.
+Note that this 2015 update to NOAA’s Ozone-Depleting Gas Index (ODGI) includes improvements to the calculation that were first introduced in 2012.
+These improvements were made to more accurately reflect the concentration of ozone-depleting halogen in the stratosphere for the stated date.
 In previous years, the ODGI value provided an estimate of tropospheric changes that would be relevant for the stratosphere after a lag associated with mixing air into the stratosphere.
 For more on the improvements made to the calculation of the ODGI beginning in 2012, see the details at the end of this web page.

 Observations of Ozone Depleting Gases

-In calculating the 2014 ODGI, photochemical degradation rates of ODSs specific to the stratospheric region of interest are used (based on Schauffler et al., 2003, see also Newman et al., 2007).
-Those degradation rates depend upon the length of time air in the stratosphere has been isolated from the troposphere (its “mean age”), which is about 3 years in the mid-latitude stratosphere and about 5.5 years for the Antarctic stratosphere).
+In calculating the 2015 ODGI, photochemical degradation rates of ODSs specific to the stratospheric region of interest are used (based on Schauffler et al., 2003, see also Newman et al., 2007).
+Those degradation rates depend upon the length of time air in the stratosphere has been isolated from the troposphere (its “mean age*rdquo;), which is about 3 years in the mid-latitude stratosphere and about 5.5 years for the Antarctic stratosphere).
 The efficiency of inorganic bromine in depleting ozone relative to chlorine is taken to be 60 to 65 times larger than chlorine.
-When these factors are considered with observed tropospheric trends, a quantity called Equivalent Effective Stratospheric Chlorine (EESC) is derived, and the ODGI is based on this metric.
+When these factors are considered with observed lower-troposphere global mean abundances, a quantity called Equivalent Effective Stratospheric Chlorine (EESC) is derived, and the ODGI is based on this metric.

 Because transport-related time lags are explicitly included in the calculation of EESC, the improved ODGI now provides a measure of changes in the present-day stratosphere, as opposed to being an estimate of tropospheric changes relevant for the stratosphere three to six years in the future, as was done in earlier (pre-2012) versions of the ODGI.